TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### IMPROVEMENTS:

 - Added -Force switch parameter that populates New-JCImportTemplate with all headers when user update or new user CSV is created
+- Additional reporting added to Backup-JCOrganization.
+If failed tasks are detected, the status of the function should report which tasks failed

 #### BUG FIXES: